HidekiKawahara/worldGUItools/README.md

 in the MATLAB command window

 ### note
-Tentatively updated using 31/Dec/2022 version
+Tentatively updated using 31/Dec/2022 version.
+Checked and added a missing component

 fixed bug